 Admitted: 1983, Alabama

-Complex Commercial and Business Disputes; Environmental; Professional Liability; Product Liability; Admiralty; Personal Injury; Employment; Contract
+Practice: Complex Commercial and Business Disputes; Environmental; Professional Liability; Product Liability; Admiralty; Personal Injury; Employment; Contract.

-Mr. Upchurch is a frequent faculty member of the Alabama Defense Lawyers Association Bibb Allen Trial Academy held each year in Birmingham, Alabama.
+Mr. Upchurch has been a frequent faculty member of the Alabama Defense Lawyers Association Bibb Allen Trial Academy held in Birmingham, Alabama.
 For many years Mr. Upchurch wrote a column with advice for young lawyers in the Alabama Defense Lawyer’s Association Journal.
-Mr. Upchurch’s article “Are We the Problem?” was published in the Alabama Lawyer magazine (May, 2012).
-The International Association of Defense Counsel published a series of Mr. Upchurch’s articles in its Trial Techniques and Tactics Newsletter in 2014.
+Mr. Upchurch’s article “Are We the Problem?” was published in the Alabama Lawyer magazine.
+The International Association of Defense Counsel published a series of Mr. Upchurch’s articles in its Trial Techniques and Tactics Newsletter.

-Mr. Upchurch is a frequent speaker at seminars and meetings on a variety of topics associated with litigation, including trial tactics, mediation, arbitration, and healthcare defense.
+Mr. Upchurch is a regular speaker at seminars and meetings on a variety of topics associated with litigation, including trial tactics, mediation, arbitration, and healthcare defense.
 Mr. Upchurch has twice been a featured speaker at the Defense Research Institute “Diversity for Success” Seminar in Chicago.
-He also has been a speaker at the Alabama Bar Association Annual Meeting.
-Mr. Upchurch has given presentations on “Trying the Unwinnable Case,” Litigation Council of America, Renaissance Symposium II; on “How to Be a Good Lawyer,” Alabama Defense Lawyers Association Annual Meeting; and on cross-examination, Alabama Young Lawyers State Meeting.
-Mr. Upchurch is a regular speaker at healthcare provider meetings; for example, Mr. Upchurch has been the keynote speaker for the Congress of Clinical Rheumatology.
+He also has been a speaker at the Alabama State Bar Annual Meeting.
+Mr. Upchurch has given many presentations including “Trying the Unwinnable Case,” Litigation Council of America, Renaissance Symposium II; “How to Be a Good Lawyer,” Alabama Defense Lawyers Association Annual Meeting; and Cross-examination, Alabama Young Lawyers State Meeting.
+Mr. Upchurch also has been the keynote speaker for the Congress of Clinical Rheumatology.

-Mr. Upchurch is the son of a Marine Corps pilot and schoolteacher.
-Mr. Upchurch is married and has three adult children.
-Mr. Upchurch belongs to St. James Episcopal Church in Fairhope, Alabama and serves as Treasurer of the Fairhope Single Tax Corporation, a non-profit charitable civic organization.
+Personal: Mr. Upchuch is the son of a Marine Corps pilot and schoolteacher.
+Mr. Upchurch is married and has three children.
+Mr. Upchurch belongs to St. James Episcopal Church in Fairhope and serves as Treasurer of the Fairhope Single Tax Corporation, a non-profit charitable civic organization.